sesamesoftware/DeploymentGuide/guides/RJWarehouseConfigSelectTables.md

 4. Set Objects Downloaded to Restricted
 5. In the Download Config and Exclude Config fields, enter the ```download.config``` and/or ```exclude.config``` you just built.
 6. Click Save

+Note: Even if your configuration file is set to restricted mode you can still download or upload a specific object using one of the single object commands.